ethereum-optimism/superchain-registry/README.md

 ### 2. Set env vars

-To contribute a standard OP-Stack chain configuration, the following data is required: contracts deployment, rollup config, L2 genesis.
+To contribute a standard OP-Stack chain configuration, in addition to user-supplied metadata (chain name) the following data is required: contracts deployment, rollup config, L2 genesis.
 We provide a tool to scrape this information from your local [monorepo](https://github.com/ethereum-optimism/optimism) folder.

 First, make a copy of `.env.example` named `.env`, and alter the variables to appropriate values.